-Interesting project.
-Doug Edwards… wow – what can I say.
+Interesting project I was able to work with briefly with the incredible Doug Edwards… wow – what can I say.
 The guy wrote WILDFLOWER!!!

 I saw Doug play at The Sawmill Lounge at The Water Tower Inn with The Hans Staymer Band in Sault Ste.
-Marie when I was 17.
+Marie, Ontario when I was 17.

 What a band…!!!

 James Leroy was the manager of the Sawmill Lounge.
 James was the first rock star I ever really became friends with.
 James had 4 gold records in Canada at that time (1975).
 The biggest one was ‘Touch of Magic’ which I’ll post here: Still love that song….
 RIP James… you meant more to me than you would have ever known…

 James somehow heard that Jeff Neill, Michael Sicoly and I were to join Brien Armstrong (who he hadn’t meant) on the road in early 1976.
 He was thrilled for me (us)!
 He thought we were the cream of the crop in The Soo.